 Bishop, California is in what is arguably one of the most beautiful pockets of land in the Lower 48.
-It’s no wonder that the town is known as “small town with a big backyard.”
-Between the Sierra and Inyo National Forest, just south of Yosemite and north of Death Valley National Parks, it’s backyard is big indeed.
+It’s no wonder that the town is known as a “small town with a big backyard.”
+Between the Sierra and Inyo National Forests, just south of Yosemite and north of Death Valley National Parks, its backyard is big indeed.

 This pocket of Inyo County is a secluded paradise with just about every ecosystem imaginable within reach—the Owens Valley, alpine forests, the deserts of Death Valley, hot springs, the oldest trees in the world, canyons, and everything in between.
 There are mountains and forests and lakes and every kind of outdoor recreation imaginable.
 You could spend your entire life exploring this small section of California and still leave many a trail untouched, forest nooks undiscovered, and mountaintops left to be summited.
 Here are just a few reasons why Bishop is a must-visit place for outdoor lovers.

 In business for almost one hundred years, one of Bishop’s most popular destinations is Keough’s Hot Springs—a hot spring with campsites for both tents and RVs.
 It’s the largest hot spring in the Eastern Sierra and provides visitors with a hot soaking pool and a waterfall cooling mechanism that pours into a larger pool.
 The pools are open year-round, with an average temperature between 86 and 92 degrees, perfect for summer and crisp nights alike.
 Keough’s is fun and historic—the perfect place to set up camp for a couple of nights and soak away sore muscles from a day of hiking or climbing the nearby Sierras.